Srijit2/HeyGen-OA/README.md

 Depending on a clients needs, they can set a job to different priorities ("high", "medium", "low").
 The higher a priority the lower the delay between endpoint hits.
+High priority jobs are optimized for latency whereas low prioirty jobs are optimized to reduce cost.

 This can be selected on line 50 of client.py